itzCozi/Learning-C-With-Classes/Sources.md

 # Sources
-All links to where I learned c++ from
+All links to where I learned c++ fuctions and keywords from

 ## Introduction
 [Fireship video](https://www.youtube.com/watch?v=MNeX4EGtR5Y)